"I do not write for a living. I write for servicing.

 At the age of twenty-six, she migrated to Ireland for further studies.
 After completion of her degree, she moved to Germany, where she completed her master’s degree.
-Gloria lives in a wine-growing village of Königswinter.
+Gloria lives in a wine-growing village of Königswinter with her family.

-Gloria is also a self-taught creative writer, proofreader, and editor.
-Not just a writer, Gloria is a creative promoter for writing itself: she founded WoChiPoDa.com, an initiative aimed at instilling the love of poetry in children.
+She is also a self-taught creative writer, proofreader, and editor.
+Not just a writer, Gloria is a creative promoter for writing itself: she founded WoChiPoDa.com, an initiative aimed at instilling the love of poetry in children and young people.

-She holds a Master of Science (MSc) in Environmental Sciences, a Bachelor of Science (BSc) in Tourism Marketing, and a Diploma (S.A.C Dip) in Professional Proofreading and Editing.
+She holds a Master of Science (MSc) in Environmental Sciences (Germany), a Bachelor of Science (BSc) in Tourism Marketing (Ireland), and a Diploma (S.A.C Dip) in Professional Proofreading and Editing (UK).

-In addition to Swahili, Gloria is an English fluent speaker and is conversational in German.
+In addition to Kiswahili, Gloria is an English fluent speaker and is conversational in German.
 She prefers to engage in writing than speaking.
 She will be interviewed only in writing.

 Gloria’s passion is making a positive difference in every person who reads what she writes and in the lives of all she aims to support through writing.
 In some of her creative writings, she imparts moral and spiritual lessons.
 Her literary works also aim to support humanitarian projects and inspire creativity in others, especially children.
 By having children participate in the literary work, she encourages them to want to be involved, arousing their interest in reading and writing more creative works.